An introduction to Luxembourg, including facts on the government, Luxembourg’s regions and some of the best sites Luxembourg has to offer.

 Known for its impressive medieval castle and beautiful location in the Our valley, near the border between Luxembourg and Germany.

 Echternach lies near the border with Germany and is the country’s oldest town.
-It grew around the walls of the Abbey of Echternach, founded in 698 by St. Willibrord and is the largest town in the Mullerthal region.
+It grew around the walls of the Abbey of Echternach, founded in 698 by St. Willibrord and is, in fact, the largest town in the Mullerthal region.

 “The Family of Man”, a famous photography exhibit collected by Edward Steichen, is on permanent display at Clervaux Castle.

 Esch-sur-Sûre is a small town situated on the river Sauer.
-The town’s prominent castle, and part of the town below it, sit on a spur of land within a sharp turn of the river.
+As a matter of fact, the town’s prominent castle, and part of the town below it, sit on a spur of land within a sharp turn of the river.

 Home of the Industry and Railway Park where you can ride on a century-old steam train.